-A little about me: I seek to be in close relationship with God and to understand and live out God’s call.
-I hope I can be helpful to others on their journey with God; I try to do this especially through teaching, writing, and mentoring.
+About me: I seek to live in close relationship with God and to understand and live out God’s call.
+I hope I can be helpful to others on their journey with God; I try to do this especially through conversations, teaching, and writing.
 I’m trained as a New Testament scholar.
-I hope all of my teaching and writing can serve the progress of the gospel, the health of the church, and the formation of believers.
+I hope all of my teaching and writing can serve the progress of the gospel and the faithfulness of the church.
 Since 2010, I’ve been part of the faculty of Justo Mwale University in Lusaka, Zambia.
-I’m Associate Professor of New Testament and train pastors for countries in southern and central Africa.
+I’m Associate Professor of New Testament and part of a team training pastors for countries in southern and central Africa.
 I’m sent by Presbyterian World Mission.
-I’m also a research fellow of the Department of Old and New Testaments at the University of the Free State (Bloemfontein, South Africa), and am an adjunct faculty at the Arab Baptist Theological Seminary in Lebanon.
-From 2005 to 2009, I taught at the Evangelical Theological Seminary in Cairo, Egypt.
+I’m also a research fellow of the Department of Old and New Testaments at the University of the Free State (Bloemfontein, South Africa), and am on the Visiting Faculty of the Arab Baptist Theological Seminary in Lebanon.
+From Aug 1 of 2020 to the end of July, 2021, I’m a Visiting Scholar at Fuller Theological Seminary.
+I taught at the Evangelical Theological Seminary in Cairo, Egypt, 2005 to 2009.
 I did my Ph.D. in New Testament at Duke University, finishing in 2004.
 Richard Hays was my dissertation supervisor, and I was a teaching assistant for E.P.
 Sanders, Ellen Davis, and Joel Marcus.
-I served as Associate Pastor for Youth and Young Adults at First Presbyterian Church of Visalia, California (1995-1999).
+I served as Associate Pastor for Youth and Young Adults at First Presbyterian Church of Visalia, California (1995-1999), where I was ordained as a Minister of the Word and Sacrament.
 I received my M.Div. from Princeton Theological Seminary and my B.A. from Stanford.
-I’m married to Sherri, we have two sons, and I enjoy living and serving in Zambia.
+I’m married to Sherri, we have two sons, and I enjoy living and serving in beautiful Zambia.
 I grew up in Kentucky.